Best Baby Formulas of 2023

 - Accessibility.
 “I recommend families prioritize having an infant formula that’s accessible,” says Dr. Fradin.
 “If it’s hard to obtain from a local store or if you travel, that may cause unnecessary stress.”
 And don’t spend too much time stressing over a store brand formula versus a name brand, or whether or not the formula is organic.
 Store brand formulas, according to Dr. Fradin, are essentially the same as name brands, since all infant formulas marketed in the US must meet the nutrient specifications listed in FDA regulations.
 And while organic formulas may be less likely to contain traces of pesticides or growth hormones, the evidence for benefit from organic baby formula is slim.
 “Certainly I would prefer a baby be fed non-organic formula than a family be stressed and rationing a more costly organic formula.”

 - Cost and convenience.
 Choose a baby formula that fits most easily into your budget.
 Powdered formula is the least expensive type of baby formula and the most convenient to store.
-Concentrated formula is more expensive, but is a bit less messy to prepare than powder.
+Concentrated formula is more expensive, but is a bit less messy to prepare than powder (but if you do use powder, a formula maker can help).
 And ready-to-feed is the most expensive and has the most waste, but it’s also the most convenient.

 - Use science, not marketing.
 Take marketing claims like “boosts brain development” or “helps soothe a fussy baby” with a grain of salt, says Dr. Fradin.
 “Many of these claims are based in scientifically valid theories,” she says.
 “However, at best, there is indirect evidence of benefit.”